bitst0rm-pub/Formatter/README.md

                 "format_on_save": false,

                 // Auto formatting whenever code is pasted into the current file.
-                // This option affects the same way as "format_on_save".
+                // This option works the same way as "format_on_save".
-                // So the mentioned syntax conflicts and solutions are the same.
+                // So the mentioned syntax conflicts and solution are the same.
                 //
-                // Also you can use the same dictionary format for exclusions:
+                // Also you can use the same dictionary format to exclude:
-                // "exclude_dirs_regex", "exclude_files_regex", "exclude_extensions_regex", "exclude_syntaxes"
+                // dirs, files, extensions, and syntaxes
                 "format_on_paste": false,

                 // Create a new file containing formatted code.